Can prescription medications affect testosterone levels?

 Recently, researchers analyzed a variety of studies to learn more about statins’ effects on testosterone.
 They found that statins do lower testosterone a bit, but it’s unclear how significant this is for patients.
 For example, normal testosterone levels for men cover a wide range – 300 ng/dL to 800 ng/dL.
 So, a decrease may affect one man more than another.
 More research is needed to investigate the full effects statins may have.

-Follow this link for more information on low testosterone, including its symptoms and treatment.
+Follow this link for more information on low testosterone.